sankarvinayak/DL-assignment1/docs/creating_network.md

-# Creating and getting the data
+# Creating Network and getting the data
 ## Creating network
 The network constring of multiple fully conneted layer